Welcome to the Florida State University Libraries guide for Federal Legislation. Use the tabs across the top of the page to find sources

 and information on federal legislation.
 You might want to look at the content under several tabs, since much of this information is related and doesn't always neatly fit under only one heading.

 Federal Legislative History Research is a very useful guide compiled by the FSU College of Law Research Center.

-- CQ Press Political Reference Suite
+- CQ Press on Sage Knowledge

 This database combines many of CQ's most well- known government and political titles into a single searchable database.
 It includes such titles as the Political Handbook of the world, Elections A to Z, the Federal Regulatory Directory and the Washington Information Directory and covers such topics as International Affairs, Congress, Law and the Courts, Elections and Political Behavior, the Presidency and Politics and History.